Kon Knueppel

-Kon Knueppel II (/kəˈnɪpəl/ kə-NIH-pəl; born August 3, 2005, is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
-He played college basketball for the Duke Blue Devils, and was drafted fourth overall in the 2025 NBA draft by the Hornets.
+Kon II Knueppel (/kəˈnɪpəl/ kə-NIP-əl; born August 3, 2005) is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+He played college basketball for the Duke Blue Devils and was drafted fourth overall in the 2025 NBA draft by the Hornets.

 Early life and high school career

-Knueppel grew up in Milwaukee, Wisconsin and attended Wisconsin Lutheran High School.
-He averaged 10.8 points, 4.7 rebounds, and 2.2 assists per game during his freshman season with the Wisconsin Lutheran Vikings.
-Knueppel averaged 19.7 points, 9.2 rebounds, and 3.8 assists per game as a junior.
-As a senior, he averaged 26.4 points, 8.8 rebounds, and 5.1 assists per game during the regular season and was named Wisconsin Mr. Basketball.
+Knueppel grew up in Milwaukee, Wisconsin, and attended Wisconsin Lutheran High School.
+He averaged 10.8 points, 4.7 rebounds and 2.2 assists per game during his freshman season with the Wisconsin Lutheran Vikings.
+Knueppel averaged 19.7 points, 9.2 rebounds and 3.8 assists per game as a junior.
+As a senior, he averaged 26.4 points, 8.8 rebounds and 5.1 assists per game during the regular season and was named Wisconsin Mr. Basketball.
 He helped Wisconsin Lutheran win the 2024 Boys Basketball Division 2 State Championship against Pewaukee and finish the season with a 30–0 record.

 Recruiting

 Knueppel was rated a five-star recruit by 247Sports and Rivals and a four-star recruit by ESPN and On3.
-He committed to playing college basketball for Duke over offers from Alabama, Virginia, Wisconsin, Notre Dame, Marquette, and USC among others.
+He committed to playing college basketball for Duke over offers from Alabama, Virginia, Wisconsin, Notre Dame, Marquette and USC among others.
 Knueppel signed a National Letter of Intent to play for the Blue Devils on November 15, 2023, during the early signing period.